Vargriym/reactjs-dashboard-ui/README.md

 ## Introduction

-offers seamless integration with ReactJS, enabling developers to efficiently create data-driven and interactive dashboards for various applications and industries.
+The dashboard is an application that offers seamless integration with ReactJS, enabling developers to efficiently create data-driven and interactive dashboards for various applications and industries.
 Whether you're working on an analytics platform, a project management tool, or a business intelligence application, our ReactJS Dashboard UI project provides a solid foundation and a plethora of customization options to meet your specific needs.

 ## Tech stack